 - Reported use of medications

 Among 41 female patients, an initial classification of IBD as Crohn’s disease or perianal disease at diagnosis were associated with better growth.
-However, patient-reported joint pain at symptom onset or the use of probiotics or azathioprine/6-mercaptopurine were associated with worse growth.
+However, patient-reported joint pain at symptom onset or the use of probiotics or azathioprine/

 Variables associated with statural growth were markedly different for 72 males in the study.
 Patient-reported poor growth at symptom onset or the use of infliximab, biologics, methotrexate, or vitamin D were associated with better growth.
 In contrast, an initial classification of IBD as Crohn’s disease or patient-reported anorexia or mouth sores at symptom onset were associated with worse growth.